ibm-cloud-docs/vpc/vpn-onprem-firepower-route-based.md

 {{site.data.keyword.attribute-definition-list}}

-# Connecting to a Cisco Firepower Thread Defense peer (route-based)
+# Connecting to a Cisco Firepower Threat Defense peer (route-based)
 {: #cisco-ftd-route-based-config}

 You can use IBM Cloud VPN for VPC to securely connect your VPC to an on-premises network through a VPN tunnel.
 This topic provides guidance about how to configure your Cisco FTDv to connect to VPN for VPC.